 According to research conducted by Grand View Research, the global injection molded plastic parts market was valued at USD 265 Billion in 2020 and is expected to grow at 4.6 % CAGR from 2021 to 2028.
 During the forecast period, the major demand for injection-molded parts is expected to be driven by automotive, packaging, electrical & electronics, home appliances, and medical devices.

 There is also growing demand in the construction sector, especially in Asia, Brazil, Russia, Mexico, and South Africa.
 Excellent heat and pressure resistance of injection molded parts make them applicable to various industries within the construction sector.

 Source - Grandwireresearch.com

 However, in the short term predicting anything would be difficult, the reason being the ongoing pandemic halting manufacturing and economic activities in many countries.
 Nevertheless, when writing this piece, vaccines have been rolled out in almost all the major countries, and governments are investing heavily to vaccinate their people rapidly to make things fall back to normal.

 Talking about the material being used, Polypropylene is the frontrunner that dominated the injection molded parts market.
 It accounted for the largest revenue share of 34.2% in 2020, thanks to the increasing consumption of household goods, automotive components, and packaging applications.

-Growing polypropylene penetration in the electrical goods and food packaging industries is anticipated to further maneuver its growth in the forecast period.
+Growing polypropylene penetration in the electrical goods and food packaging industries is anticipated to maneuver its growth in the forecast period further.

 1. What are the different types of injection molding methods?